Patrick Leahy: Other

 Leahy is a published photographer and author.
 He is a Roman Catholic and attends Saint Andrew's Church in Waterbury, Vermont.
 He also attends Holy Trinity Catholic Church in Washington, D.C.

+Leahy is a self-proclaimed Deadhead, estimating that he has attended around a half-dozen Grateful Dead shows, and was pictured backstage at a performance in 1994.

 Comic book fan

 Leahy is a fan of comic books, and in particular the character Batman.
 He wrote the foreword to The Dark Knight Archives, Volume 1 (a 1992 collection of the first four Batman comic books), the preface essay for Batman: Death of Innocents (a 1996 graphic novel about the horrors of landmines), and the introduction to Green Arrow: The Archer's Quest (a single-volume collection of a six-issue story arc).

 Leahy has also made several cameo appearances in Batman television episodes and films, beginning with an uncredited cameo in Batman Forever (1995).
 He voiced a territorial governor in the Batman: The Animated Series episode "Showdown" (1995), appeared as himself in the film Batman & Robin (1997), and appeared twice in Christopher Nolan's Dark Knight Trilogy as a Wayne Enterprises board member.
 In The Dark Knight (2008) he appeared as a fundraiser guest who confronts the Joker.
 In The Dark Knight Rises (2012), he defended the legacy of the Wayne family against attempts to usurp the company by industrialist John Daggett.
 Leahy also appeared in Batman v Superman: Dawn of Justice, playing Senator Purrington, in a scene set during Superman's Senate hearing which is subsequently destroyed by an explosion.

-All royalties and fees from Leahy's roles are donated to charities, primarily the Kellogg-Hubbard Library in Vermont, where he read comic books as a child.
+All royalties and fees from Leahy's roles are donated to charities, primarily the Kellogg-Hubbard Library in Vermont, where he learned to read as a child.

 UVM distinguished fellow

 In March 2023, the University of Vermont (UVM) announced that Leahy had joined the university as a president's distinguished fellow.
 In this position, he participates in research and academic and engagement projects he initiated while in the Senate.
 He has also been assigned roles as an advisor and mentor to students and faculty members, a classroom guest lecturer, and a university representative at public events.
 In addition, he serves as liaison between UVM and organizations and communities throughout Vermont.

+In May 2023, UVM announced that it had named its Honors College for Leahy.
+The Honors College was founded in 2004, and is intended to host original research, innovative teaching, and student-faculty collaborations.
+It stresses the importance of experiential learning as a way to aid students in developing into original thinkers and compassionate leaders.

+In August 2023, UVM announced that Leahy had donated his personal Senate papers to it.
+The collection of about 1,000 boxes and approximately 20 terabytes of data will be part of UVM's Jack and Shirley Silver Special Collections Library.
+After sorting and cataloguing, the Leahy Papers will be available to students, faculty, and the public.